-5. Procedure where the proprietor is not entitled
+4. Procedure where the proprietor is not entitled

-5.1 Stay of proceedings
+4.1 Stay of proceedings

-If a third party provides proof, e.g. a certificate from the court concerned, to the EPO during opposition proceedings or during the opposition period that he has opened proceedings against the proprietor of the European patent for the purpose of seeking a judgment that he is entitled to the European patent, the Opposition Division must stay the opposition proceedings unless the third party consents to their continuation.
+If a third party provides proof, e.g. a certificate from the court concerned, to the EPO during opposition proceedings or during the opposition period that he has opened proceedings against the proprietor of the European patent for the purpose of obtaining a decision within the meaning of Art.
+61(1), the Opposition Division must stay the opposition proceedings unless the third party consents to their continuation.
 Such consent must be communicated in writing to the EPO and is irrevocable.
-However, stay of the proceedings may not be ordered until the Opposition Division has deemed the opposition admissible.
-The parties are to be informed of the order staying the proceedings.
+However, the proceedings will be stayed only if the Opposition Division has deemed the opposition admissible.